Skip to Main Content

 5. Pork Belly

 Chances are you are already familiar with pork belly.
 This cut is famously cured and aged to make bacon and pancetta.
+These cured and aged versions of pork belly are loved worldwide for their rich, salty flavor and crisp texture.
 However, you can buy uncured portions and cook them as is for a melt-in-your-mouth meal.

 What’s for Dinner?
 Chinese-style braised pork belly is a fun weekend dinner for the whole family.